Bakerreniya/Ana-s-Sweet-Spot/README.md

                         <ul>
                             <li>50% NON-REFUNDABLE DEPOSIT IS REQUIRED AT TIME OF BOOKING!</li>
                             <li>REMAINING BALANCE IS TO BE PAID PRIOR TO PICKUP OR CASH ONLY AT PICKUP!</li>
-                            <li>NO CHANGES CAN BE MADE TO YOUR ORDER WITHIN 72 HOURS OF PICKUP!</li>
+                            <li>NO CHANGES CAN BE MADE TO YOUR ORDER ONCE DEPOSIT IS SENT!</li>
                         </ul>
                     </div>